 The mission of many NGOs brings them into contact with clients vulnerable to COVID-19 and at high risk of infection.
-It is not an option to stop providing services to people, even though there may be clients who are unvaccinated.
-Public Health Order rules requiring businesses to limit access to

 DCJ requires all Service Providers to have a documented COVID-19 management plan.
 This should include

 - a risk assessment for each service setting, and a plan to respond to each risk in day-to-day business - a business or service continuity plan that outlines how the Service Provider can continue to deliver services during a COVID-19 incident - processes and activities to respond to a confirmed or suspected case of COVID-19 in the workplace - processes and activities for supporting a Client with a confirmed or suspected case of COVID-19 - processes and activities for managing the risks associated with supporting a Client who is unvaccinated - processes for recording visitors to the workplace, including the use of QR code - processes for supporting testing, tracing and isolation of Workers and Clients exposed to COVID-19 in line with public health requirements - processes for recording, monitoring compliance and managing contraindications if vaccination is a requirement to control COVID-19 risk.